 Ned Monroe is senior vice president of external relations for the National Association of Manufacturers (NAM).
 Mr. Monroe is responsible for public affairs activities, including grassroots engagement, issue advocacy and election programs.
 His team also is responsible for allied organizations, affiliated state associations and meetings management.
-The NAM is the nation’s largest industrial trade association, representing nearly 12,000 manufacturers in every industrial sector and in all 50 states.
-Our mission is to be the voice of all manufacturing in the United States and inform policymakers about manufacturing’s vital role in the U.S. economy.
+The NAM is the nation's largest industrial trade association, representing more than 14,000 manufacturers in every industrial sector and in all 50 states.
+Our mission is to be the voice of all manufacturing in the United States and inform policymakers about manufacturing's vital role in the U.S. economy.

 Prior to this position, Mr. Monroe was senior vice president of government affairs for the National Automatic Merchandising Association, the national trade association for vending, coffee service and foodservice management industries.
 In this capacity, he directed all aspects of the association's government affairs programs and management functions for 32 state vending associations.

 Mr. Monroe also served as vice president of political affairs for the National Restaurant Association, where he was responsible for all parts of the association's federal political action committee (PAC), grassroots activities and Public Affairs Conference.
 Founded in 1919, the National Restaurant Association is the leading business association for the restaurant industry.